Seed Planting Techniques and Tips Newsletter

 Sow these seeds on top of the soil for best germination: Ageratum, Astilbe, Balloon flower, Cleome, Coleus, Coreopsis, Dill, Impatiens, Lettuce, Mexican Sunflower, Ornamental Peppers, Petunias, Savory Shasta Daisy, Snapdragon, Strawflower Stock, Sweet Alyssum and Yarrow.

 Soaking Seeds: Prior to planting, soaking seeds can speed up germination and increase germination rates.
 Some small, hard seeds need to soak 12 to 24 hours, while other seeds (peas and beans) are higher in protein and absorb water quite easily and should be soaked for only 2 to 4 hours.
-Garrett Juice and AlphaBio S.I. can be added to the soaking water, but the soaking should be reduced to less than an hour.
+Garrett Juice can be added to the soaking water, but the soaking should be reduced to less than an hour.

 If the ground is saturated, there is less reason to pre-soak seeds.
 If the soil temperatures are less than 50 degrees, it is less important.
 Seeds being planted into heavier, slower-draining clay soil don't need to be pre-soaked because seeds can rot in heavy, wet soil.